2025 highlight

 We support the growth of women’s leadership through professional development programmes, dedicated training courses and concrete actions that promote equal opportunities and enhance women’s talent at all levels of the organisation.

-As a confirmation of our commitment, in 2023 we obtained the first UNI/PdR 125:2022 certification on gender equality for Poste Italiane and, in 2024, also for the Group companies Net Insurance and Postel.
+As a confirmation of our commitment, in 2023 we obtained the first UNI/PdR 125:2022 certification on gender equality for Poste Italiane which has been maintained over the following two years.
+In 2025, the Group companies Net Insurance, Postel and Agile Lab also maintained their gender equality.

 Finally, women accounted for over 50% of nominations in management succession plans (against a 2024 target of 45%).
 This is a key factor in increasing the presence of women in the Group’s most responsible positions.